The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

-The Research Experience for Undergraduates (REU) program is designed to provide
+The Research Experiences for Undergraduates (REU) programs provide

-especially valuable for students attending academic institutions without on-site research opportunities.
+especially valuable for students attending academic institutions with very limited research opportunities.

-Sponsored by the National Science Foundation, the REU program at TUNL enables students to become involved
+Sponsored by the National Science Foundation, the REU program at TUNL/Duke enables students to participate in research at the frontiers

 Students participate in a 10-week summer program combining research